Meu Garoto Cachaçaria in Belém: history, jambu cachaça, and full experience

 Where to stay in Belém

-See accommodation options:
+See lodging options:

 Grand Mercure Belém – our experience

-Is it worth a visit?
+Is it worth visiting?

 Yes.
-Cachaçaria Meu Garoto is not just a bar, but a piece of Amazonian culture.
+Meu Garoto Cachaçaria is not just a bar, but a piece of Amazonian culture.

 Common mistakes when visiting

-- Going just to buy a drink
+- Going only to buy drinks

 - Visiting in a hurry

-- Do not combine with other attractions
+- Not coordinating with other attractions

-FAQ – Frequently asked questions
+FAQ — Frequently Asked Questions

-Where is Cachaçaria Meu Garoto?
+Where is Meu Garoto Cachaçaria?

-Do you have to pay to get in?
+Do you need to pay to enter?

-No. Admission is free.
+No. Entry is free.

 How much does jambu cachaça cost?